RobDWaller/python-assessment/README.md

 Amend the list so each domain key value is prepended with the string `www.`

-**Example:** An amended dictionary should look like this, facebook.com has become www.facebook.com.
+**Example:** An amended dictionary should look as below where facebook.com has become www.facebook.com.

 ```python
 {